 Are you looking for some preschool art ideas to go with your fall or Halloween theme?
 Making your own paintbrushes can be an exciting way for kids to experiment with materials.

 Sometimes art that is related to a thematic unit gets a bad rap because it’s too crafty.
 There are ways to incorporate seasonal themes while giving young children the ability to explore materials and use their imagination….without making a cookie cutter craft project.
-The materials that I show here will work great for a fall theme, but it would be really easy to adapt the ideas presented for any theme or any time of year.
+The materials that I show here will work great for a fall or Halloween theme, but it would be really easy to adapt the ideas presented for any theme or any time of year.
 Now, let me show you how to make some unique paintbrushes with fall materials.

 I gathered a few materials including small dowels, pipe cleaners, straws, metallic mesh tube ribbon, raffia, and duct tape.
 I believe that I purchased everything except the duct tape at the dollar store.